pcca-matrix/PCCA-Layout/README.md

 ```
 [Special Art A] // the name of the special artwork collection (A or B)
-default=false    -> When in system use default artworks frommain menu
+default=false    -> When in system use default artworks from main menu
 active=true      -> enabled (true) or disabled (false)
 x=512            -> x alignement ( if width and height are specified , then it's real coord , if not, it's hyperspin default 1024x768 scaled for your screen resolution)
 y=720            -> y alignement ( if width and height are specified , then it's real coord , if not, it's hyperspin default 1024x768 scaled for your screen resolution)